sumeet2908/M2-EmbSys/project/1_Requirements/README.md

-tank. this project can be further enhanced to control the water level in the tank by turning it on, when the water level is low, and turning it off when the water level is high. thus, the arduino water level indicator helps in preventing wastage of water in overhead tank. a transmitter circuit and a receiver circuit. the transmitter circuit makes use of an ultrasonic sensor to measure the water level in terms of distance. this data is sent to the receiver circuit using rf communication.
+tank. this project can be further enhanced to control the water level in the tank by turning it on, when the water level is low, and turning it off when the water level is high. thus, the arduino water level indicator helps in preventing wastage of water in overhead tank.

 # Features